bevyengine/bevy-website/content/learn/book/development-practices/fast-compiles.md

 weight = 1
 +++

-The previous chapters have focused on how to add and organize your code, but now we need to run it!
-Doing so involves running `cargo run`, which invokes the [Rust Compiler](https://doc.rust-lang.org/rustc/what-is-rustc.html) to compile and build your project.
-However, compile times can be quite long using the Rust Compiler's default settings.
-Thankfully we have several methods that can speed compile time up.
+Compile times can be quite long using the [Rust Compiler's](https://doc.rust-lang.org/rustc/what-is-rustc.html) default settings.
+Thankfully, we have several methods that can speed compile time up.

 ## Linking Optimizations